nbeversl/urtext-sublime/example project/README.txt

             No subfolder organization scheme.
 All files are kept in a single folder.
 Organization of files, file groups, and file relationships is entirely done within the system.
 This makes it easy to sync and use across devices and platforms where file and folder paths may not always resolve uniformly, and it avoids broken file paths from moved/renamed/reorganized files.

             Filenaming is automatic using a 14-digit derivation of creation time, which also ensures every filename is unique.
-Further manual naming is possible, provided the 14 digit string is retained in the filename.

-                                                                                        /-- ID:007 --/ }}
+Further manual naming is possible, provided the 14 digit string is retained in the filename./-- ID:007 --/ }}
                                                                                              /--ID:008--/}}
                                                                                                                       }}

 {{  Using this document

-    This file is an Urtext node with several sub-nodes.
+    This file is an Urtext file node with several inline nodes.
 It can be used in Sublime Text to try out the features described.

     To enable syntax and node depth highlighting that makes everything easier, select the Sixteen (for light) or Monokai (for dark) color schemes in Preferences -> Color Scheme ...
 See >01g for more on syntax highlighting.
 (Press Shift-Control-/ (Shift-Control-forward-slash) to jump to a 14-digit link like.)
                                                                                                /--ID:009--/}}